2023-09-28 09:12:19

 The company is at the center of several lawsuits following the tragedy.

-On Thursday, the committee will question three Hawaiian Electric and local officials about the blazes.
+On Thursday, the committee will question three Hawaiian Electric and local officials regarding the blazes.
 President & CEO of Hawaiian Electric Shelee Kimura, Hawaii Public Utilities Commission chairman Leodoloff R. Asuncion, Jr., Chairman, and Chief Energy Officer of the Hawai’i State Energy Office Mark B. Glick are expected to be in attendance.

 The lawsuit alleges that Maui Electric Company, Limited, Hawaiian Electric Company, Inc., Hawaiʻi Electric Light Company, Inc., and Hawaiian Electric Industries, Inc. acted negligently by failing to power down their electrical equipment despite a National Weather Service red flag warning on Aug.
 7.